The Latest: US trade partners around the world react to Trump's new tariffs

 Switzerland hit with 39% tariff and will try to negotiate

-The land of luxury watches, pharmaceuticals and secretive financial services was reeling Friday, Switzerland's National Day, upon learning it had been slapped with a 39% tariff, although Trump had proposed a 31% rate in April.
+The land of luxury watches, pharmaceuticals and secretive financial services was reeling Friday, Switzerland's National Day, upon learning it had been slapped with a 39% tariff, although U.S. President Donald Trump had proposed a 31% rate in April.

 The Swiss government said officials will continue to seek a negotiated solution.